-Signature Living has proudly sponsored a project which allows the homeless people of Liverpool to receive a free meal, shower and career advice.
+Signature Living has proudly sponsored a project helping Open House and the homeless in Liverpool receive a free meal, shower and career advice.

 Open House is an initiative which aims to help those who are homeless, sleeping rough or in hostels make the next step towards a better future.